MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/bookings-virtual-appointments.md

 ### Create appointment types

 Create specific appointment types to represent the services offered by your organization and to tailor the booking experience.
-The appointment type can then be used to schedule appointments.
+The appointment type can then be used to book appointments.

 In the booking calendar, go to **More options** (...) > **Settings**, select **Appointment types**, and then select **Add appointment type**.
 Specify whether the service is for [**Scheduled**](#scheduled-appointment-types) or [**On-demand**](#on-demand-appointment-types) appointments.